 In 6 Dragons Kung Fu, when we talk about rooting (as in Tai Chi or in Wing Chun) we refer substantially to two things:

-- Ability to resist the opponent’s interaction (thrusts, projections, etc.) without losing balance
+- Resist – The ability to resist the opponent’s interaction (thrusts, projections, etc.) without losing balance

-- Ability to express the full potential of our body power (punches, constrictions, etc.) avoiding any dispersion of force
+- Express power – The ability to express the full potential of our body power (punches, constrictions, etc.) avoiding any dispersion of force

 The first step to gain these skills is to imagine our body as inscribed in a pyramid where:

 - The feet are the base

 A note by Master Kongling – It does not matter what stance we are adopting: we have always to think this way: only when we will begin to identify our body as a pyramid we will start to understand how to increase its stability.

 The main (and most simple) factors that can boost our body balance (read How to improve balance: tricks and exercises) are: